 The JBL Bar 9.1 is a better performing soundbar than the JBL Bar 5.1 Surround.
 The Bar 9.1 is a 5.1.4 setup with detachable wireless satellites and a more neutral and balanced sound profile.
 Its center and surround performances are much better too, and it supports Atmos as well as eARC.
 It also supports a wider array of audio formats over its physical inputs.

 The Samsung HW-Q60T and the JBL Bar 5.1 Surround are both 5.1 setups but you may prefer one over the other.
 The Samsung offers a graphic EQ plus presets and supports more audio formats via its Optical In port.
-However, the JBL has a more balanced sound profile with a better surround performance.
+However, the JBL has a more balanced sound profile.
 It also has room correction.

 The Samsung HW-Q70T is a better overall performing soundbar than the JBL Bar 5.1 Surround.
 The Samsung is a 3.1.2 setup with a better-balanced sound profile.
 It can get louder with fewer compression artifacts and it supports Atmos as well as eARC.
 It also has a graphic EQ and a companion app.
-However, the JBL is a 5.1 with a significantly better surround performance.
-It also has a room correction feature and an Ethernet port.
+However, the JBL is a 5.1 with a room correction feature and an Ethernet port.

 The Sony HT-Z9F is a better overall soundbar than the JBL Bar 5.1 Surround.
 The Sony is a 3.1 setup that supports Atmos and offers a full array of physical inputs that support common audio formats.
 However, the JBL is a 5.1 setup with room correction.
 You can also stream audio to it using Apple AirPlay.